richardtallent/vue-simple-calendar/README.md

 2018.01.25 | 2.1.1        | Forgot to build before publish :(
 2018.01.27 | 2.1.2        | Prevent click-date events for future dates when disableFuture is true (feature parity with disablePast).
 Fixes #40.
 2018.01.27 | 2.1.3        | Dammit.
 Publish after build.
 Publish after build.
 Publish after build.
 I'll learn this one day...
+2018.02.24 | 2.2.0        | Moved some opinionated styles from the baseline (SFC) to the default theme.
+Added `zIndex` prop to event scoped slot properties.
+Removed deprecated events.

 ## Build Setup